 We have talked about Selective High Schools and their purpose in detail during previous discussions.
 These high schools are an initiative of the Department of Education and provide a rare opportunity for students.

 The idea is to bring students of equal mental capacities together.
 It provides a more significant learning experience.
 It is because students can easily connect.
 Teachers can also educate students easily because most of them are at the same mental stage.
-As a result, a selective high school is a dream opportunity for every student.
+As a result, a selective high school is a dream opportunity for some student.

 A few documents are required with the application.
 Details of the process are readily available on the Department of Education’s website.
 Once the application process is completed, you receive an invitation to appear in the test.